datopian/tech.datopian.com/data-portals/README.md

 Concretely: how does Jane in the new data science team know that Geoff in accounting has the spreadsheet she needs for her analysis for the COO?
 Moreover, it is not enough just to have a dataset's location: if users are easily to discover and access data it has to be suitably organized and presented.

 Data portals answer this need: by making it easy to find and access data, a data portal helps solve these problems.
-As a result, data portals have become essential tools for organizations to bring order to the "data swamp" and unlock the value of their data assets.[^case][^1]
+As a result, data portals have become essential tools for organizations to bring order to the "data swamp" and unlock the value of their data assets.[^1]

-[^case]: TODO: maybe link to case studies ...

-[^1]: ASIDE: the nature of the problem that Data Portals solve (i.e. bringing order to diverse, distributed data assets) explains why data portals first arose in Government and as *open* data portals.
+[^1]: The nature of the problem that Data Portals solve (i.e. bringing order to diverse, distributed data assets) explains why data portals first arose in Government and as *open* data portals.
 Government had lots of useful data, much of it shareable, but poorly organized and strewn all over the place.
 In addition, much of the value of that data lay in unexpected or unforeseen uses.
 Thus, Data Portals in their modern form started in Government in the mid-late 2000s.
 They then spread into large companies and then with the spread of data into all kinds of organizations big and small.

 ## Why Data Portals?